-North Carolina Sea Grant champions the values of diversity, equity, and inclusion.
+North Carolina Sea Grant champions diversity, equity, inclusion, justice, and accessibility (DEIJA).
 In order to expand, innovate, and maximize our program’s effectiveness, we recognize we must embed these values in our organizational expectations and daily operations.

-In addition, as North Carolina’s population continues to grow and diversify, our program’s relevance in the state increasingly will rely on how well we embody diversity, equity, and inclusion.
+In addition, as North Carolina’s population continues to grow and diversify, our program’s relevance in the state increasingly will rely on how well we embody DEIJA values.

-We also recognize that societal barriers and challenges mean that we must initiate intentional measures if we hope to fully realize diversity, equity, and inclusion in all aspects of our programmatic portfolio.
+We also recognize that societal barriers and challenges mean that we must initiate intentional measures if we hope to fully realize diversity, equity, inclusion, justice, and accessibility in all aspects of our programmatic portfolio.

-Our program will continue to strive for diversity, equity, and inclusion by:
+Our program will continue to strive for diversity, equity, inclusion, justice, and accessibility by:

 - proactively recruiting, retaining and preparing a diverse workforce that reflects diversity across all levels of our organizational structure;